Jay North: A Minor Consideration

-Personal life
+Personal life and death

 On March 2, 1991, North married his second wife, Rositia.
-The couple had met on a blind date and separated only 3 months after their wedding.
+The couple had met on a blind date and separated three months after their wedding.
 On April 14, 1992, he met caterer Cindy Hackney at a party after a charity event for pediatric AIDS in Gainesville, Florida.
 On March 3, 1993, they were married, and three months later, still financially well-off as a result of his mother's investments of his earnings as a child star, North left Los Angeles and moved to Hackney's hometown of Lake Butler, Florida, becoming stepfather to her three daughters.
 This move was a permanent break from the Hollywood area that had troubled him.
 That year, with the release of the 1993 feature film Dennis the Menace, the media sought what had become of the "original" Dennis.
 This renewed interest prompted him to publicly disclose the abuse he had experienced as a child star.

 In May 1997, having come to terms with the physical and emotional abuse he had suffered at the hands of his aunt and uncle, North began attending memorabilia shows to meet with fans.
 After moving to Florida, he began working as a correctional officer, reportedly working with troubled youth within Florida's juvenile justice system and as of 2011, continued to work for the Florida Department of Corrections.

-Since the early 1990s, North has made occasional appearances on talk shows, documentaries, cameo appearances as "himself" on The Simpsons, and in the comedy feature film Dickie Roberts: Former Child Star.
+From the early 1990s, North made occasional appearances on talk shows, documentaries, cameo appearances as "himself" on The Simpsons, and in the comedy feature film Dickie Roberts: Former Child Star.
 In 1999, he concluded his E! interview by saying, "I am so happy that I was able to have such a positive impact on people's lives.
 I'm going to write my autobiography and then I'm just going to live a contented, happy life here in Lake Butler with the people I love, and kind of just vanish into the mists of time."

+North died of colorectal cancer at his home in Lake Butler, Florida, on April 6, 2025, at the age of 73.
+He had been battling the disease for several years.